yisakfikre/Sales-Analysis-Report/README.md

 - Inefficient decision-making
 - Limited visibility into market performance

-This project addresses these challenges by building a centralized analytics dashboard for sales performance tracking.
+This project addresses these challenges by building a centralized analytics report for sales performance tracking.

 ---

 ## 🎯 Project Objective

-To design and develop a Power BI dashboard that enables stakeholders to:
+To design and develop a Power BI report that enables stakeholders to:

 - Monitor overall sales and profitability
 - Identify top-performing products and markets